omigroup/omigroup/.github/ISSUE_TEMPLATE/call-for-participation.md

 name: Call for Participation
 about: Propose a new community group.
 title: ''
-labels: proposal,Call for Participation
+labels: Call for Participation
 assignees: ''
 ---

-# Proposal Title
+# Group Title

 One or two paragraphs giving a general overview of the group's purpose, what participating in this group would look like, and who this group is looking for.